casys-kaist/LineFS/docs/README.md

 ## 7. Formatting devices

 Run the following command at the project root directory.
+Run it only on the host machines.
+(There is no device on the SmartNIC.)

 ```shell
 make mkfs